All calculators

 pilot

-Is this store set ready for a 14-day pilot, or should the team fix packet basics first?
+Is this store set ready for a focused pilot, or should the team fix record basics first?

 A pilot can look successful just because everyone is paying attention.
-The better question is whether the store set is small enough, staffed enough, and measured enough to prove something useful.
+The better question is whether the store set is small enough, staffed enough and measured enough to produce a useful day-14 report.
 This calculator keeps the pilot from becoming a vague trial.

-Use the score to decide whether to launch, narrow the pilot, or repair the baseline before stores are asked to change routines.
+Use the score to decide whether to launch, narrow the pilot, or fix the starting point before stores change routines.

 pilot